robert-v/Mutate-public/README.md

 ## Features
 - native and lightweight (~1 MB)
+- works in any window
 - completely offline
-- seamless text replacement without interrupting your worklfow and without switching to a differnt window
+- seamless text replacement or generation without interrupting your worklfow and without switching to a differnt window
-- ability to define your own transformation tools with Javascript (the app comes with a few default tools)
+- ability to define your own transformation and generation tools with Javascript (the app comes with a few default tools)
 - register as startup item to be always available
 - define your own shortcut
-- import/export transformations to yaml
+- import/export tools to yaml

 ## Use cases
 - Expanding abbreviations
 - Conversions
 - Encoding / decoding
 - Sorting
+- Templates
+- Lorem ipsum generation
 - and more

 ## Installation